iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 8.1.1
+- Fixed an issue with the HUD Mode occasionally displaying in the wrong color.

 Version 8.1
 - Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.